timescale/pg_traceam/NOTES.md

 take.
 (The lock needed is available in the range table entry, but not available in the relation structure, AFAICT.)

+## Updating a relation

+An update is built on top of a scan.
+For each tuple satisfying the update predicate, the latest tuple version is fetched via `table_tuple_fetch_row_version`, then updated via `table_tuple_update`.

+Updates have a similar problem to inserts, in that the inner relation must be continually reopened to access the inner tuples.

 ## Truncating a relation

 A relation is typically truncated by setting a different file node for